BP-ffiny/ddhi/README.md

-tei to txt clean is where I atttempt to use the tei strucutre to remove parts of the texts that are unneccesary) another python notebook contains protocol of converting jsonl files to csl json files called zotero pipeline postfascism sheet 1 contains the annotations
+tei to txt clean is where I atttempt to use the tei strucutre to remove parts of the texts that are unneccesary) another python notebook contains protocol of converting jsonl files to csl json files called zotero pipeline postfascism sheet 1 contains the annotations my library contains the exportation of my metadata from zotero